-After collecting an alarm, these remotes will then report the data to your alarm master, providing your staff with important details about the problem.
-This alarm will be displayed within your NOC (if you choose to have one), as well as in emails or pages to your appropriate network technicians.
+After collecting an alarm, these remotes will then report the data to your alarm master.
+This alarm will be displayed within your NOC (if you choose to have one), as well as in emails to your appropriate techs.

 If you decide to have a NOC or already have one, your alarm master is going to be the core of it.
 It aggregates alarms from remotes and gear across the network, notifying NOC personnel and field technicians of all problems that arise.
 NOC operators can specify how the alarm master displays this information, customizing their system to make their network operations centre as efficient as possible.

-The bottom line is that a NOC can bring you many advantages as well as disadvantages, and having this center in your company depends solely on your unique scenario.
+The bottom line is that a NOC can bring you many advantages as well as drawbacks, and having this center in your company depends solely on your unique scenario.

-However, to efficiently manage your network operations, you need advanced alarm monitoring capabilities.
-To get the functionality you need to provide the visibility you absolutely must have, deploying a T/Mon is the answer.
+However, to efficiently manage your network operations, you need cost-effective advanced alarm monitoring capabilities.
+To get the functionality you need to provide the visibility you absolutely must have, deploying the T/Mon monitoring software is the answer.

 You deserve to enjoy peace of mind and know that your alarming is taken care of, so don't wait until an easily preventable problem festers into a major outage.
-Give us a call and start increasing your network reliability today.
+Take a proactive approach and give us a call, you can make informed decisions to start increasing your network reliability today.